How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 Forms of emotional abuse can include verbal attacks, withholding approval, ignoring a child’s presence, refusing to set limits with appropriate consequences, and public humiliation.

-This form of trauma is often minimized by society because it is not physical in nature.
+This form of trauma is often minimized by society because it is not physical.
 Because acts of emotional abuse are relatively subtle compared to other forms of childhood trauma, many parents are not even aware of how their behavior can affect a childhood experience negatively.

 It is important for those working with children to be mindful of the possibility of emotional maltreatment and its potentially harmful effects.